 The FIA is the governing body of world motor sport - it regulates and adjudicates on hundreds of events in a huge variety of series each year.
-Across the disciplines of single-seaters, endurance racing, rallies, the brand new arena of electric and new energy championships, and the huge number of regional and grassroots events around the world, the FIA’s passion for motor sport and its dedication to ensuring fair play and safety for all competitors are undiminished.
+Across the disciplines of single-seaters, endurance racing, rallies, the burgeoning arena of electric and new energy championships, and the huge number of regional and grassroots events around the world, the FIA’s passion for motor sport and its dedication to ensuring fair play and safety for all competitors are undiminished.

-Confirmed in March 2018, the new FIA Formula 3 Championship is the third tier of the single-seater pyramid, which has been designed to create a clear path for drivers from karting to FIA Formula 4, FIA Formula 3, FIA Formula 2 and finally the FIA Formula One World Championship.
+Confirmed in March 2018, the FIA Formula 3 Championship is the third tier of the single-seater pyramid, which creates a clear path for drivers from karting to Formula 4 championships certified by FIA, Formula Regional championships certified by FIA, FIA Formula 3, FIA Formula 2 and finally the FIA Formula One World Championship.
 This system not only benefits competitors but is also more engaging and easily accessible to fans.

 The FIA governs F3’s technical and sporting regulations, and appoints the FIA officials who ensure that those regulations are adhered to at all times.
 It also maintains the highest safety standards of the cars and circuits and provides a driver briefing specific to the discipline.

 "The FIA Formula 3 Championship represents a key moment in the careers of young racing talents, as for the first time in their careers, they have the opportunity to race at the same events as the top-level of world motor sport – the FIA Formula One World Championship – and showcase their talents in front of racing’s key players.

 "The FIA Formula 3 Championship will this year also race at the same events as the FIA Formula 2 Championship, and indeed having the top three tiers of FIA single-seater competition together at the same events will certainly benefit both the drivers and the many fans around the world as they look out for the brightest up and coming racers on the pathway to Formula 1.